Here’s another throwback to when we were dealing with the effects of the Great Recession:

 I’m grateful that I was able to let go of the impossible expectations on my son, because it freed him up to discover his agency, and enact some new levels of personal leadership.
 They had been stifled as long as he had *me* to answer to for his performance in an impossible class.
 Whether he fails or succeeds, it’s okay, because I know there will be another new day, either way.

-Just the same, after dropping off the map in May, my Father in Heaven helped me finally feel permission to release all the impossible expectations of myself, and it has opened the door for me to rediscover my free agency, and new levels of personal leadership.
+Just the same, after dropping off the map, my Father in Heaven helped me finally feel permission to release all the impossible expectations of myself, and it has opened the door for me to rediscover my free agency, and new levels of personal leadership.
 (They had been stifled so long as I wasn’t letting up on myself, either.)

 Through this metamorphosis, I’ve gained valuable wisdom, and an increase in happiness, especially because I’ve felt the Lord’s assurance that my failures aren’t fatal.